 From a fire at your office to an injury at a walkathon or 5K race, running a charity involves numerous risks.
 Charity insurance, including special event insurance for fundraisers, can cover your expenses, so you can continue helping the community through your philanthropic work.

-These policies provide coverage for the most common risks charities face.
+These insurance policies cover the most common risks faced by charities.

-General liability insurance covers common risks, such as a visitor tripping in your office.
-Bundle with property insurance for savings in a business owner’s policy, or add special event insurance for a fundraiser.
+A general liability policy covers basic third-party risks.
+Bundle it with commercial property insurance for savings in a BOP, or add special event insurance for a fundraiser.

 Professional liability insurance can cover expenses if your charity is sued for a volunteer’s mistake.
 It's sometimes referred to as errors and omissions insurance (E&O).

-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision made on behalf of a charity that led to financial loss.
+D&O insurance protects your board of directors and officers against legal expenses if they are sued for a decision made on behalf of your charity that led to financial loss.